adrsub22/transit-opportunity-analysis/README.md

 ## About this project

-Originally built for service-planning use at a metropolitan transit agency.
+Originally built for service-planning use at a public transit agency.
 Designed to be reusable: change two FIPS codes at the top of the file and it runs anywhere in the U.S.

+## About

+Built by Andrew Reyna, a transit planner / data analyst based in San Antonio.
+Currently working at VIA Metropolitan Transit, with a background in Urban Planning.
+Find me at adrsub22@gmail.com